Rose Bowl (stadium): Pasadena events

 The Rose Bowl has hosted the Pasadena "Americafest" Independence Day celebration annually since 1927.
 The annual fireworks show is considered one of the top fireworks shows in the nation.
+In 2023, AmericaFest did not take place, being replaced by a rescheduled El Tráfico (originally scheduled for February 25), however a firework show did occur after the game.
+In 2025 the annual fireworks show was replaced by a drone show, due to concerns about fireworks being fire hazards, these concerns likely triggered by the Eaton Fire, which had happened earlier in the year.
 Another local event is the Rose Bowl Flea Market held the second Sunday of each month, on the stadium parking lots.
 Hosted by promoter R.G.
 Canning, it claims to be the largest Flea market on the West Coast.
 The stadium hosts the annual "Turkey Tussle" homecoming football game between John Muir High School and Pasadena High School, in late October.
 The Rose Bowl hosted its annual graduation ceremonies for Blair High School, John Muir High School and Pasadena High School until 1984, before staging it at the individual schools until 1998.
 Currently all three high schools along with John Marshall Fundamental Secondary School hold their graduation ceremonies at the Pasadena Civic Auditorium in early June until 2019.
 On June 4, 2021, the Pasadena Unified School District used the Rose Bowl to hold their high school graduation ceremonies for all four high schools, along with Rose City High School and Center for Independent Studies.